Phil Mitchell: Personality

 Initially, Phil was calmer than Grant but both brothers had a sense of physical danger, displaying stereotypical masculinity, thuggish behaviour and a tendency to resolve problems through violence.
 Phil was originally depicted as the thinker and the more streetwise of the pair, often bailing his more spontaneous brother out of trouble, although later plotlines drove the character down a darker, more destructive route.
 Phil can be very violent, but unlike Grant, he occasionally showed restraint when dealing with various enemies encountered – exacting revenge over time, using mind games or getting others to do his dirty work, amongst other things.

 Phil has occasionally shown sadistic traits.
 His bullying of Ian Beale (Adam Woodyatt) is often done as a means of deriving pleasure.
 Equally the ceaseless degradation of Lisa showed a particularly malicious side to the character.
 While Phil has shown compassion to the women in his life, he frequently finds he is unable to give them the emotional security needed to sustain the relationship.
 Several women have left him due to this and his inability to put their needs before the needs of his family.

 Character development and impact

-The Mitchell brothers quickly became two of the soap's most popular characters and storylines involving them began to dominate the programme.
-Their arrival heralded a new era for the soap, which aptly coincided with the beginning of a new decade – EastEnders during the 1980s having been very much dominated by the hugely popular Watts family.
+The Mitchell brothers became two of the soap's popular characters and storylines involving them began to dominate the programme.
+Their arrival started a new era for the soap, coinciding with the beginning of a new decade – during the 1980s, EastEnders was dominated by the Watts family.
+His numerous marriages and relationships among the square has had lasting impacts on other characters, and family ties with others through his four biological children and as a stepfather.